vishakha-ramani/inferno-autoscaler/docs/saturation-analyzer.md

 ### Controller Integration

-The capacity analyzer is integrated into the controller's reconciliation loop using the two-step architecture:
+The saturation analyzer is integrated into the controller's reconciliation loop using the two-step architecture:

 1. **Collect metrics** for all pods of a model (across all variants)
    - Enrich with cost from CRD spec (default: 10)